IRS Guidance for Forgiven Mortgage Debt

 - First and foremost, the debt canceled by your lender must have been used by you to "to buy, build or substantially improve your main principal residence."

-- Second, you cannot deduct forgiveness on debt for second homes, investment properties, or seasonal properties you occupy for less than 6 months a year.
+- Second, you cannot deduct forgiveness on debt for second homes, investment properties, or seasonal properties you occupy for less than 6 months in a year's time.

 - Third, refinanced debt that was used for non-qualifying purposes - tuition, a new car, paying off credit card debt, etc., does not qualify.